jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="setField" %}

+You can also access this function under the name `daSetField()`, which can be useful if you are embedding **docassemble** and there is a name conflict.

 ## <a name="js_getFields"></a>getFields() JavaScript function

 The `getFields()` function returns an array of names of the fields on